 Indian Bullfrog Facts

-- Look at the brilliantly contrasting colors of the amphibian understandably known as the Indian Bullfrog.
+- Look at the brilliantly contrasting colors of the extraordinary amphibian understandably known as the Indian Bullfrog.
 It doesn’t look like it could be real, does it?
-This gorgeous fellow does, however, represent a relatively large and colorful species of bullfrog.
+This gorgeous fellow does, however, legitimately represent a relatively large and colorful species of bullfrog.

-- Yet, the animal does have several other general titles by which it’s also sometimes referred to.
+- Yet, the captivating animal does have several other general titles by which it’s also sometimes referred to.
 These include such interesting epithets as Asian bullfrog, Indian giant frog, Indus valley bullfrog, Asian river frog, Asian floatind frog, and Tiger frog, among others.

 Related Articles